Visit Plaza Botero Like Never Before. Safe and Segregated?

 His signature style, known as ‘Boterismo’, depicts figures in exaggerated and voluptuous shapes.
 Through these depictions, Botero’s art embodies both political humour and criticism.

 Despite the ubiquity of his work throughout the world, nowhere else will you find as many of his sculptures as you will in Plaza Botero.
-Packed within the 8,000mpark are 23 of his most recognisable sculptures, all of which he donated in 1997 to the city under stipulations.
+Packed within the 8,000m2 park are 23 of his most recognisable sculptures, all of which he donated in 1997 to the city under stipulations.
 He demanded that his sculptures be maintained on a timely basis – every 6 months; a demand that the city has routinely honoured.

 Botero also made it clear before donating his work that it should be used for the good of the city; to bring about social & economic dividends.
 His work was to be available for everybody.